 INFJs can also obsess about the future and how to ensure that they are making the right choices.
 This is more likely to happen when they don’t trust themselves and their intuition.
 When the INFJ turns away from their natural strengths, they start to look for other means of finding answers, and this can cause them to obsess.

 Put Others First

 INFJs are giving and compassionate people, but sometimes this can cause them to neglect important things in life.
-They are likely to always put others needs above their own, and this can sometimes be seen as a weakness for the INFJ.
+They are likely to always put others’ needs above their own, which can sometimes be seen as a weakness for the INFJ.
 While being a giving and generous person is not a weakness, doing this to such a degree that you become emotionally drained is certainly not a good thing.
 INFJs can take this caring part of themselves to a whole other level, leaving their own energy drained so that they start to fall apart.
 It is important for the INFJ to make time for themselves and to learn how to prioritize their own needs and desires.
 This can make being around people they love challenging for the INFJ when they are in desperate need of time to themselves to relax and recharge.
-They have a hard time saying no to those they love, and really need to find a way to distance themselves when this occurs.
+They have a hard time saying no to those they love and really need to find a way to distance themselves when this occurs.

 They Can Allow Self-Doubt to Take Over

 INFJs are naturally hard on themselves, which can cause seeds of doubt to be sewn in their minds.
 They can start to feel like failures and fear that they cannot accomplish anything worthwhile in their lives.
 This self-doubt can be deeply troubling for the INFJ and leaves them feeling as if they don’t have the motivation to get things done.
 It is important for the INFJ to be more forgiving to themselves and to learn how to process these feelings without so much difficulty and inner blame.
 They might not be perfect, but INFJs have so many wonderful strengths and positive qualities, so it is important for them to recognize these things.